 Touched by the sad situation of David Ruffin, a member of The Temptations, when he died, Michael paid his funeral expenses.

 He was co-chairman of a Stevie Wonder presentation of the Nelson Mandela Award.
-He went to visit the Community Youth Sports & Arts Foundation Center in Los Angeles.
+In addition, he went to visit the Community Youth Sports & Arts Foundation Center in Los Angeles.

 But all of the above didn’t sell; there was nothing juicy or weird enough for a gossip headline.

-So Media had to accommodate reporting extensively the few appearances of Michael with Madonna attending the Academy Awards ceremony together and while going for dinner to Ivy’s restaurant in Los Angeles.
-Or some stolen pictures of a photo session of Michael by photograph Herb Ritts.
+So Media had to accommodate reporting extensively the few appearances of Michael with Madonna attending the Academy Awards ceremony together and while going for dinner at Ivy’s restaurant in Los Angeles.
+Or some stolen pictures of a photo session of Michael by photographer Herb Ritts.